ruth224/First-C-/README.md

 This is the assignment I have been working on for the past 5 months learning the basics of C#

 ## Assignment
-To build a Venue Management system for customer and reception use THIS INCLUDED :
+To build a Venue Management system for customer and reception use. <br>
+THIS INCLUDED :

 <details>
   <summary> Main Menu </summary>
--->  A welcome message and an input for a username and password, so the user can gain access to the system.
-3 chances to enter the correct info.
+>  A welcome message and an input for a username and password, so the user can gain access to the system.
+3 chances to enter the correct info.<br>
+>

---> User selects out of 6 options in the menu.
+> User selects out of 6 options in the menu.

 </details>

 <details>
   <summary> Cost Calculator </summary>
-  A system that calculates the cost.
+ > A system that calculates the cost.
 Adults recieve a 2 for 1 offer and children normal price.
 Using Data types:
 ~~~ int ~~~
 ''' decimal '''